-As automation garners more of contact center budgets, they’ll unload simple tasks from your agents’ plates.
+As automation garners more of contact center budgets, simple tasks will slide off your agents’ plates.
 That leaves more technical, complex tasks for your team to take on.
 It’s mission-critical to upskill and cross-train your agents to keep up with the changing demands of their roles.

 Use tools (like Sharpen’s) to help you identify coaching moments and have more time for coaching, itself.

 “We use a lot of different tools to proactively surface coaching opportunities to managers.
-That way managers don’t have to spend their time looking for coaching opportunities, they can just spend their time actually coaching. “– Murph Krajewski, VP of Marketing, Sharpen
+That way managers don’t have to spend their time looking for coaching opportunities, they can just spend their time actually coaching. “– Murph Krajewski, SVP of Marketing, Sharpen

 Don’t Frankenstein your omnichannel.

 An omnichannel contact center platform is foundational to both your customer experience and your agent experience.
 Investing in the right platform and tools that scale with you is crucial to your long-term success.

-“The omnichannel foundation makes it possible to route in-line training and what we like to call micro-learning exercises into the omnichannel queue.
-So, for example, if an agent signs off on a web chat five times with “lol” or “brb,” it might trigger an alert to send the best practices module over to that agent’s queue before their next interaction.
-Then 3-5 minutes later they’re back on track and putting that information to work.”
+“The omnichannel foundation makes it possible to route in-line training and what we like to call micro-learning exercises into the omnichannel queue,” Murph said.
+“So, for example, if an agent signs off on a webchat five times with “lol” or “brb,” it might trigger an alert to send the best practices module over to that agent’s queue before their next interaction.
+Then, 3-5 minutes later they’re back on track and putting that information to work.”

 Empower your team.

+Well, you can do the same thing for your agents.
 Create a Voice of the Agent (VOA) program to foster an environment built on trust and open communication.
 Use surveys, conversations, and agent-focused metrics to get the insight you need about your agents’ experience.